jkeefe/jkeefe.github.io/family-projects/README.md

 RGB LEDs are cheap and easy to use.
 Some of the [Arduino starter kits I've listed](#kits) have them, but not all.
 RGB LEDs are notable because they have four legs &#8212; one for each of the three LEDs inside and a "common" leg they all share.
 If you need one (or more), try [here]http://shop.evilmadscientist.com/productsmenu/partsmenu/330 or [here](https://www.sparkfun.com/products/9264).

 This project uses an assembled [Sparkfun Wifi Shield](https://www.sparkfun.com/products/13287).
-Details on its assembly, with [Arduino R3 Stackable Headers](https://www.sparkfun.com/products/11417), are on the product page and in the [previous chapter](#chapters-get-your-arduino-online).
+Details on its assembly, with [Arduino R3 Stackable Headers](https://www.sparkfun.com/products/11417), are on the product page and in a [previous chapter](#chapters-get-your-arduino-online).

 The optional power supply allows you to untether your Arduino from your computer and keep it running.
 Arduinos get their power either from the USB port or from the round "barrel" jack next to the Arduino's USB outlet.
 If you kit doesn't come with a separate power supply, you can buy [one that fits the barrel jack](https://www.adafruit.com/products/276) or [this nifty version](https://www.adafruit.com/products/501) that uses your Arduino's USB cable instead.